 Mother Theresa Vocation Society

 The Mother Teresa Vocation Society (MTVS) is a prayer apostolate that asks for your commitment to pray daily for vocations to the priesthood and the consecrated life.

 The MTVS was founded in 2004 through the Office of Priest Vocations of the Archdiocese of Washington following the beatification of Mother Teresa in 2003.
 The society is a prayer apostolate that promises a daily commitment to prayer for an increase in the response to God’s call and for the perseverance of priests, deacons and those in consecrated life.

 It requires a daily commitment to prayer.
 There are no dues or meetings.
-The society offers Days of Reflections throughout the Archdiocese, Holy Hours for Vocations, and Holy Hours in anticipation of the ordinations to the diaconate and priesthood.
+The society connects with members via an email newsletter and it offers Days of Reflections, Holy Hours for Vocations, and Holy Hours in anticipation of the ordinations to the diaconate and priesthood.